tharunjakkam939/assignment-tharun/README.md

 The repository contains everything needed to inspect the submitted analysis and reproduce the reported findings:

 - the complete executed notebook with saved outputs;
-- all final figures used to support the report;
+- all report figures and their underlying notebook-generated source plots;
 - the exact composite used as Report Figure 5;
 - the final model-comparison metrics table;
 - the aligned report;